SATURDAY

 12:30pm (Approx.) Midsummer Pole

 Watch local men and sturdy women (and volunteers!) skillfully raise the Midsummer Pole.
 The Polka Dots will play live music for dancing around the Midsummer Pole led by Christine Smith and the VASA Youth Group Swedish Dancers.
-All are welcome to join in!
+Also joining in will be the Lindsborg Swedish Folk Dancers, and the Nordic/Viking dancers.
+We encourage everyone to join in!

 TUG OF WAR